Citroen 2cv special tools | home

 ds bottom ball joint tool

 It is torqued to 250 ft/lbs and peened over.
-Remove ALL peenings before attempting to unscrew the ball joint top cap.
+Remove ALL peenings befor attempting to unscrew the ball joint top cap.
 The pins are made of 12/9 alloy steel and are very strong.
-They are 5.2mm diameter and can withstand a shear force of 1/3 ton each.
+5.2mm diameter and can withstand a shear force of 1/3 ton each.

 You will require a 55m socket